-Having witnessed the challenges of creating local security forces in Indochina, I would warn against approaching the security effort in too mechanical a manner.
-In Vietnam, it took far longer to make units ready for combat than simply fulfilling the requirements of a training m is ab im lea rec mu der global challenges ahead manual.
-The effectiveness of Iraqi forces will depend not only on their military training but also on the degree to which the emerging Iraqi institutions gain domestic legitimacy.
+Having witnessed the challenges of creating local security forces in Indochina.
+I would warn against approaching the security effort in too mechanical a manner.
+In Vietnam, it took far longer to make units ready for combat than simply fulfilling the requirements of a training manual.
+The effectiveness of Iraqi forces will depend not only on their military training but on the degree to which the emerging Iraqi institutions gain domestic legitimacy.
 Units without political allegiance are generally least reliable when most needed.